JaneDoe649/PicoPAC/README.md

 **NOTE** You should find all the ROM with matching filenames following this site https://rene-g7400.datatex.nl/

-**NOTE** FORK WORK IN PROGRESS :
-Navigating the SD card tree (limited to one sub-level) from the menu successfully tested on the C52;
-Add EXTRAM readings;
-For ROMs referenced in MAME, the name of the game is displayed in the menu;
-Trying to fix console reset when a game is selected (not yet operational).

 Please don't forget to upload the here provided "selectgame.bin" file in flash!!!!